 Skiing and Holiday Safety

-ABTA have produced a helpful guide with advice including safety on the piste, when going out and care in the sun.
-Click here for the PDF: “How to have a safe and healthy holiday in the snow”.
+ABTA have produced a helpful guide (in PDF format) with advice including safety on the piste, when going out and care in the sun.
+"How to have a safe and healthy holiday in the snow".

 It is your responsibility to be in possession of a valid passport and any visa that may be necessary.
 If you hold a Commonwealth or non-British passport, please check visa regulations with the embassy or consulate of the country you will be visiting.
 You should allow ample time when making visa applications and check for any changes in visa/passport requirements that a country may make at any time.
 At the time of publishing this information on the website, you do not need a visa for any destination, provided you have a British passport and usually an onward/return ticket.

 The Foreign & Commonwealth Office’s 'Know Before You Go' (KBYG) is an ongoing campaign to ensure travellers get adequate travel insurance, have the necessary passport and visa documentation, leave emergency contact information with someone and tell them where you are going, have enough money and have access to emergency funds, visit GPs before travelling as appropriate, familiarise themselves with the destination’s local laws and customs and check the FCO’s country travel advice.
 For details, see the FCO website.

 Please refer to the Department of Health for up to date advice on immunisations required and advised for travel abroad.

 European Health Insurance Card

 Reciprocal agreements exist in the EC enabling citizens of member countries to receive some free medical treatment on production of a European Health Insurance Card (EHIC).
 Application forms are available from the Post Office or Department of Health.
 You can also apply online for the EHIC.
 We highly recommend taking out further medical insurance and not relying exclusively on these arrangements since they may not be very comprehensive plus do not cover any insurance matters outside of health.